Blog

 The Childhood Cancer Data Lab powered by Alex's Lemonade Stand Foundation is hosting a workshop to introduce childhood cancer researchers to reproducible analysis of bulk and single-cell transcriptomic data.

 At this hands-on, 3-day session held in Houston, researchers learned data science skills that could accelerate their own work.
 Drawing on skills learned at the workshop, childhood cancer researchers can perform basic analyses of their work to make informed decisions on how to proceed with their own research.
 Don’t just take our word for it, though.
-Read more and discover how the workshop’s incredibly valuable benefits through its attendees’ perspectives.
+Read more about the workshop’s incredibly valuable benefits through its attendees’ perspectives.

 I work at the Childhood Cancer Data Lab, where we use very big data to find cures for childhood cancers.
 To move data around the internet at very high speeds, we are forced to use a proprietary software suite called Aspera.
 If somebody could make a Free Software alternative, the future of the internet would be way more awesome!
 Best of all, you can be the one to do it!